 A reputable glass fabricator can help with project characteristics for appropriate thickness.

 Thin glass is lighter, sustainable, and economical, and its low weight and other efficiencies equate to lower freight and shipping costs.
 Added flexibility is another benefit for transparent design and upgraded aesthetics.
 These characteristics also position thin glass for use in the solar, architecture, and automotive industries, among others.

 Choosing the Best Glass Thickness

-When determining the optimal glass thickness for your application and project, it’s best to consult with a reputable, experienced, and knowledgeable fabricator such as Dillmeier Glass Company.
+When determining optimal glass thickness, it’s best to consult with a reputable, experienced, and knowledgeable fabricator such as Dillmeier Glass Company.

 Contact Dillmeier Glass Company to learn more about the required dimensions and thickness levels for your next glass project!